Board of Directors

 Independent Software Architect/CTO

 Joe Arden started his career as an engineer; designing, building, and programming computer-aided test equipment used in the manufacture of microphones, mixers, and data communications equipment.
 He received his undergraduate degree in Electrical Engineering from the Illinois Institute of Technology.
 After working for a few years and getting restless with the lack of diversity in his job, Joe went on to get an MBA from DePaul University and made a career change into the world of consulting.
 Working for both Andersen Consulting and Deloitte Consulting, Joe was able to utilize his technical knowledge and business acumen to help his clients change to be more successful.
 After six years in consulting, Joe decided to reduce the risk of travel and being away from home.
 Joe left consulting to work as an IT manager and CTO for three different start-up firms in Chicago.
-Joe now works for himself as a software architect/CTO, managing his client’s technology needs.
 Joe is married and is the proud father of three beautiful girls.
 He enjoys cooking, gardening (watching the weeds grow), reading, yoga, tennis, and bike riding.

-As Managing Partner of MJF Partners LLC, Melissa brings over eight years of experience in small business and non-profit development.
-Prior to founding MJF Partners Ms. Flynn was the Executive Director of the Lincoln Square Ravenswood Chamber of Commerce.
+Melissa has been Executive Director of Green City Market in January 2015.
+She brings more than nine years of experience in small business and non-profit development, most recently as Managing Partner of MJF Partners, LLC.
+Prior to founding MJF Partners, Melissa was the Executive Director of the Lincoln Square Ravenswood Chamber of Commerce.
 As Executive Director she brought her passion for independent business and community building to Lincoln Square and created a sense of place that helped to transform the Lincoln Square Community.
-Ms. Flynn is a skilled and experienced executive with a proven track record of creating a successful business climate balanced by strong values of sustainability and community.
+Melissa is a skilled and experienced executive with a proven track record of creating a successful business climate balanced by strong values of sustainability and community.
 This experience is utilized as she partners with non-profits and businesses to maximize resources and opportunities to exceed their goals.
-Ms. Flynn has her Masters in Human Resources from Loyola University and is a graduate of the Institute of Organization Management from the U.S. Chamber of Commerce.
+Melissa has her Masters in Human Resources from Loyola University and is a graduate of the Institute of Organization Management from the U.S. Chamber of Commerce.

 Owner, The Gentleman Farmer